FC Metz: Crest

 Its official colours are grenat (maroon) and white, from which the team derives its nickname Les Grenats.
 The team's crest features the Lorraine cross, symbolic of the team's regional affiliation, and the dragon called the Graoully, which in local legend was tamed by Saint Clement of Metz.

 Youth academy

 Metz also gained recognition in France and Europe for its successful youth academy, which produced star players including: Rigobert Song, Robert Pires, Louis Saha, Emmanuel Adebayor, Papiss Cissé, Miralem Pjanić, Kalidou Koulibaly and Sadio Mané.
 The city's proximity to Luxembourg (about 55 km) plays a significant role in the importation of young prospects.
 The club's board has close ties with the Luxembourgish Football Federation.
 Nicolas "Nico" Braun, the team's top all-time goalscorer, as well as Pjanić or more recently Chris Philipps, have played in the G-D's amateur leagues before joining "les Grenats".
-Despite this, not all Luxembourgers enjoy success with Metz, with Robert "Robby" Langers as the best example.